PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit.”

 You’re better off training with lighter loads and tracking those rep maxes instead.

-The primary distinction is that even heavy weights with your 3 Rep Max are stimulative enough to drive progress, get stronger, and even build some muscle.
+The primary distinction is that even the heaviest weight is stimulative enough to drive progress, get stronger, and even build muscle.

-So you can do training cycles where you do multiple sets of 3 at heavy weights and get stronger without all the strain of maximal loads.
+So you can do training cycles where you do multiple sets of 3 at heavy weights and get stronger without all the strain of building up to your maximum weight.

-You’ll build a substantial amount of muscle and strength training in 5,10, and even up to your 20 rep max for some exercises.
+You’ll build a substantial amount of muscle and strength training in 5,10, and even up to your 20 rep max for a particular exercise.